TRiO Talent Search

 Helping make college education a tradition

-About Talent Search
+About Educational Talent Search

 ACTIVITIES

-Talent Search has many activities for students throughout the year.
+Educational Talent Search has many activities for students throughout the year.
 Regularly scheduled workshops, college campus tours, and enrichment trips are conducted during the school year.
 Summer activities include campus tours and cultural enrichment trips.
-Talent Search also provides newsletters to both students and parents.
-Talent Search strongly encourages parents to become actively involved in preparing for their child’s educational goals.
-Topics covered by Talent Search include:
+All of our services are FREE to you as a student!
+The program also provides newsletters to both students and parents.
+ETS strongly encourages parents to become actively involved in preparing for their child’s educational goals.
+Topics covered by Educational Talent Search include:

 • Career Exploration and Job Prep

-• Academic Support and Drop Out Prevention
+• Academic Support and Dropout Prevention

 • College Admission Information Sessions